Seguin, Texas: 20th-century history

 From before the Civil War until at least World War II, cotton was the money crop of the local farms, and the county had at least a dozen gins, with three in the town of Seguin, but agriculture was more diversified than in many counties where cotton was king, with corn, peanuts, hogs, and cattle, as well as wheat, oats, sugarcane, and most notably, pecans.
-The tiny but tasty native nuts were an early export.
+The tiny native nuts were an early export.
 The crops improved as the bottomlands were converted to orchards, and eventually bigger varieties of nuts were grafted onto the local trees.
 This was one of the first counties to have a pecan growers' association, and in 1921, its leader, P.K.
 DeLaney, helped start the Texas Pecan Growers Association.
 The county remains one of the state's leading producers.
 Seguin has been called 'a big orchard with a small town in it' because almost every house is shaded by a pecan tree in the yard.
 A tribute to the nut's importance is "the World's Largest Pecan" erected on the courthouse lawn.

 Small mills were put on the Guadalupe River even before the Civil War.
 William Saffold established a mill at what is today Max Starcke Park.
 Later, Henry Troell made major improvements there, and in 1894, used hydroelectric power to light the town.
 The City of Seguin took over the dam and electric plant in 1907.
 The supply of cheap and reliable electricity helped to make possible several gins, mills, silos, an ice plant and ice cream maker, a cold meat-storage facility, and other types of agribusiness.

 In 1912, citizens of Seguin lured a struggling church school to the city with cash and 15 acres of land donated by Louis Fritz.
 It grew to a junior college and then into a four-year college to become today's Texas Lutheran University, with some 1,400 students and boasting high rankings on the U.S. News & World Report comparisons of universities.

 During this time, Texas State Architect Atlee Ayres designed several commercial, public, and residential buildings in Seguin.
 In 1912, he designed the Starcke Furniture Company, the Seguin High School building (Mary B. Erskine School, 1914), the Aumont Hotel (1916), Langner Hall at Texas Lutheran University, and the Blumberg and Breustedt mansions.

 During the 1920s, the county began to enjoy a foretaste of an oil boom.
 While the first fields were at the far edge of the county, near Luling, the paperwork of deeds and leases (as well as any resulting lawsuits) passed through the Guadalupe County Courthouse.
 Then in December 1929, the Darst Creek Field was opened, only 15 miles east of Seguin.
 (The creek had been named for colonist and landowner Jacob C. Darst.
 He was one of the original "Old Eighteen", defenders of the Gonzales cannon and then a member of the Gonzales Ranging Company relief force to the Alamo during the siege in 1836.)